multimatum-Team/multimatum/reports/sprint8.md

 so I will have to continue working on it next sprint.
 I spent more time than estimated on this task.

 ### Overall team
+During the week, everyone worked well, we completed the login, the notifications and the dark mode features.
+We keep fixing bug and working on having a good test coverage.
+Some of us also started working on new features.
+During our meeting, we went trhough the product backlog and we conclude that we had a good rythm that should allow us to complete all our users stories at the end of the project, with some additionnal time to fix bug and fine tuning the application.